-HONR 480 Honors Capstone
+HONR 480 Honors Capstone: The Ordinary Life

-Some major courses also meet general education requirements.
-In the event that a major course is recommended in a semester that differs from this sequence, students should follow the recommendation of the major for that course.
+In the event that a major course is required in a semester that differs from this sequence, students should follow the recommendation of the major for that course.

 CONTINUATION REQUIREMENTS

 To remain in good standing in the College, Templeton students must earn a minimum grade of C in every honors (HONR) course.
 Additionally, they must achieve a minimum cumulative GPA of 3.2 after the first year, 3.3 after the second year, and 3.4 in subsequent years through graduation.
 Templeton students are also expected to attend Honors Forum and participate in other aspects of community life.